happyplan/happyplan/readme.md

     $ bin/publish.sh

-This script just build the website (grunt dist) & commit + push on gh-pages branch.
+This script builds the website (grunt dist) & commit + push on gh-pages branch.

 ### Please, read it

-You absolutely must create one branche: a source branch `src` for your devevelopment branch, and `gh-pages` or `master` to publish your static files.
-The script will push it for you.
+If you want to publish your website with the publish script, you absolutely need that your source branch is called `src`.

 #### Warning for username.github.com

 `username.github.com` is a bit special.
-It's act already like a `gh-pages` branch, so builded files should be on `master` branch.
-So use a `src` branch for the source.
+Indeed, the `master` branch acts like a `gh-pages` so you have to publish your website on `master` and not `gh-pages` (don't try `gh-pages`, it won't work).

-You have to modify yourself the `publish.sh` file for now.
-An option will come to not change the file, it'll be easier.
+For that, simply use `$ bin/publish.sh --master (or -m)`

 ## Create a new post